wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/active-directory/active-directory-saas-syncplicity-tutorial.md

     >[AZURE.NOTE] If there are no groups listed, just click **Next**.

-6. Select the folders you would like to place under Syncplicity’s control on the user’s computer, and then click **Next**.
+6. Select the folders you would like to place under <!-- deleted by customization Syncplicity's --><!-- keep by customization: begin --> Syncplicity’s <!-- keep by customization: end --> control on the <!-- deleted by customization user's --><!-- keep by customization: begin --> user’s <!-- keep by customization: end --> computer, and then click **Next**.

     ![Syncplicity Folders](./media/active-directory-saas-syncplicity-tutorial/IC769773.png "Syncplicity Folders")